Eisenstein-Kronecker classes, integrality of critical values of Hecke $L$-functions and $p$-adic interpolation: Abelian schemes with CM

 and we write $\cA[\frc]$ for the kernel of $[\frc]$.
 In particular, $\deg[\frc]=\norm\frc$. \end{definition} \begin{remark} In this paper we consider abelian schemes $\cA$ with CM by $\sO_L$ together with the action of a subgroup $\Gamma\subset \sO_L^{\times}$ of finite index.
 Let $K\subset L$ be a CM subfield and $\cA_0$ be an abelian scheme with CM by $\sO_K$.
 Then one can form

 which has an action $\GL_{\sO_K}(\sO_L)$.
-The Eisenstein-Kronecker class which we construct in this paper actually lives on this bigger group, but will not use this fact for our main results. \end{remark}
+The Eisenstein-Kronecker class which we construct in this paper actually is equivariant for this bigger group, but we will not use this fact for our main results. \end{remark}